rdkcentral/mock-firebolt/docs/ProxyMode.md

 Default port will be 9998 if not passed expliclity.

-*Note*: To use token while building websocket connection for proxy server and its optional, run export command before starting Mock Firebolt.
+To use token while building websocket connection for proxy server and its optional, run below export command before starting Mock Firebolt.

 ```export TOKEN=<token>```